joelhawksley/identity/talks/2021/slides.md

 # Abstraction

-^ Just like AR simplified use of SQL
+^ Just like active record simplified use of SQL

 ^ And controllers made it easy to write code to respond to requests